 “There is something about lists that hypnotizes me,” Reaney says, introducing the “Catalogue Poems” section of Performance Poems .
 Now watch how he slides disparate things together in metaphor as he goes on: “I think this fascination is connected with our joy in the rainbow’s week of colours, in the 92 element candle you see in a physics lab at school, but then see all around you like a segmented serpent we’re all tied together by.
 Our backbones, with their xylophone vertebrae, are such sentences; lists of symbolic objects in some sort of mysterious, overwhelming progression I have elsewhere called the backbones of whales, and indeed they are, for they are capable of becoming a paradigm . . . used as a secret structure.”
 His play, Canada Dash, Canada Dot is built on lists of various sorts.
 So is Colours in the Dark .
 In fact lists or catalogues are everywhere in his work…

-A video of Stan Dragland’s lecture is available here, and the full text version will be available later.
+A video of Stan Dragland’s lecture is available here, and the full text version is here.